Progress of work

 - The Covid-19 pandemic severely affected the global and European economy and consequently the maritime trade.
 In 2020, seaborne trade growth plunged to -3.05% compared to 1.7% in 2019.
 European shipyards were significantly hit by Covid-19 in terms of both production and demand.
 In many Member States, shipyards were closed for extended periods and construction delays were common.
 In Q4 of 2021 however, signs of recovery could be already seen and the number of new orders are expected to be increasing from Q1 of 2022.

 - The European shipbuilding sector still faces strong international competition from the three Asian countries: China, South Korea and Japan.
 Together, they represent more than 96% of the global shipbuilding output by Gross Tonnage.
 The Asian sector is mainly driven by the construction of bulkcarriers, tankers, and container ships, whereas shipbuilding in Europe is dominated by passenger and cruise ships and leisure boats.
-Also due to the absence of effective global trade rules and the intensive overseas state supports in domestic shipping companies, European shipbuilders have to cope in a distorted market.
+Also due to the absence of effective global trade rules and the intensive overseas state supports for domestic shipping companies, European shipbuilders have to cope with a distorted market.
 Growing trade protectionism and inward-looking policies are exacerbating European shipbuilding contestability.

 - FRP technologies are widely researched and tested for maritime utilisation but a rapid upscaling of FRP usage may get challenged by supply issues as the European production capacity is limited.
 FRP manufacturing processes are prone to inconsistency in quality.
 This can lead to failure and the premature deterioration of the material.
 The development and implementation of quality standards are required.
 This would also positively influence the large-scale adoption of this technology.
 However, ground-breaking new FRP technologies are continuously being developed advancing the wide application, the longevity and the sustainable use of composite materials.